 “You will never change your life until you change something you do daily”

 When I first became a dad, well…everything changed.
-The first thing that changed was now I had to take care of another tiny human better than I have ever taken care of myself!
+The first thing that changed was I had to take care of another tiny human better than I have ever cared for myself!
 Ok, so my wife and I got this!
 (Yeah, totally needed her because watching me hold a crying baby looks about the same as a caveman holding a log that is on fire…This doesn’t seem right…what do I do, what do I do????
 HHAAAAAA!!!)

 #1 and #2 are about habits. #3 is about forging a relationship.